VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/Introduction_to_Bash.md

 `/tscc/nfs/home/aklie/bootcamp`

-You are now in the directory, or folder, that you just created.
-This is how you will make new directories to properly organize your own workspace.
+You are now in the `bootcamp` directory that you just created.
+This is how you will make new directories to properly organize your own workspace. `mkdir`, `cd` and repeat~

 When naming a new directory, it is always a good idea to separate words by an underscore ( _ ) to prevent unsual notation.
 For instance:

 `mkdir new_directory`

-As opposed to:
+is preferred to:

 `mkdir new directory`

-White space is the bane of the bioinformaticist's existence.
+White space is the bane of the bioinformaticist's existence!
 It is always best to avoid it when naming files and directories.

-You can also make many levels of subdirectories simultaneously using the `mkdir` command, but need to add an additional note, or flag, to do it in one command:
+You can also make many levels of subdirectories simultaneously using the `mkdir` command by adding something called a "flag":

 `mkdir -p test1/test2/test3`

-Here `-p` means "make parent directories as needed."
+Here the `-p` is a flag that means "make parent directories as needed."
 This can be a fast way of creating new directories several levels lower without having to first navigate to the level immediately below the one you started in.

 To move back up a level in your directory hierarchy, you will use two periods `..` to do so: